 The first, second, third and fourth quarters of the Company's fiscal years are referred to as "Q1", "Q2", "Q3" and "Q4", respectively.
+"YTD 2024" refers to the six months ended January 31, 2024 and "YTD 2023" refers to the six months ended January 31, 2023.
 All amounts are presented in Canadian dollars, the Company's presentation currency, unless otherwise stated.
+The functional currency of the Company and its subsidiaries is disclosed in the notes to the Financial Statements.
 References to "USD" are to United States dollars.